miathom-stanford/Feedback-Aggregator/README.md

    - Provides fast global CDN delivery for the dashboard
    - Enables easy deployment and updates

-### Why These Products?

-- **Workers**: Provides serverless compute at the edge, ensuring low latency globally.
-Perfect for API endpoints that need to be fast and scalable.

-- **AI**: Cloudflare's AI Workers enable on-edge AI inference, allowing real-time sentiment analysis without external API calls or additional costs.
-The sentiment analysis model runs directly in the Worker.

-- **D1**: SQLite database that's perfect for this use case - simple schema, fast queries, and integrated with Workers.
-No need for complex database management.

-- **Pages**: Simple static hosting for the dashboard with global CDN, making it fast and reliable for users worldwide.

 ## Features

 - **Multi-Source Aggregation**: Collect feedback from GitHub, Discord, Email, Twitter, and more